 The important concept lies in the relation of the subtalar axis to the center of pressure and the subtalar axis to the insertion of the Achilles tendon.
-The Achilles tendon inserts medially to the subtalar axis and its distance from the axis is about the same as the laterally placed center of pressure to the subtalar axis in a foot with a normal subtalar axis and no equinus.
+The Achilles tendon inserts Continued on page 160 medially to the subtalar axis and its distance from the axis is about the same as the laterally placed center of pressure to the subtalar axis in a foot with a normal subtalar axis and no equinus.
 The medial position of the Achilles creates a supinatory moment, while the lateral center of pressure due to ground reactive forces (GFR) creates a pronatory moment.
 These two cancel each other out, providing a rectus foot structure.

 When equinus is present, the distal and lateral positioning of the center of pressure in relation to the subtalar axis creates an increased pronatory effect on the foot due to GRF, which is not offset by the supinatory effect of the Achilles tendon.
 When the subtalar joint axis is more medially deviated, such as in a pronated foot, this further distances the center of pressure from the subtalar axis, causing even more pronatory deformity due to GRF.
-The opposite occurs in the supinated foot, where the subtalar applied to each of the individual bones making up the medial column of the foot.
-Loading of the Achilles tendon was applied and then three-dimensional data were recorded for each segment of the joint axis is more laterally deviated to the point where even the center of pressure is on the subtalar axis, medial to the subtalar axis or just lateral to the subtalar axis.
-This puts both the Achilles and center of pressure in supinatory moments (or at least is a lesser pronatory moment than the supinatory moment of the Achilles tendon) due to GRF-therefore making a cavus foot worse over a period of time due to increased rearfoot varus, peroneal pathology, and subtalar instability.
+The opposite occurs in the supinated foot, where the subtalar joint axis is more laterally deviated to the point where even the center of pressure is on the subtalar axis, medial to the subtalar axix or just lateral to the subtalar axis.
+This puts both the Achilles and center of pressure in supinatory moments (or at least is a lesser pronatory moment than the supinatory moment of the

+Achilles tendon) due to GRF-therefore making a cavus foot worse over a period of time due to increased rearfoot varus, peroneal pathology, and subtalar instability.